Xalil404/Radical_Rides/README.md

 ### Liked Products Page

 The liked products page is a very handy feature.
 Should the user be browsing products casually and is hesitant to add interesting products to the shopping bag because that would indicate an intent to purchase, each product details page has a LIKE button which the user can click and the product is immediately added to the liked or bookmarked products page.
-Then at a later time they can visit the liked products page in order to see a summary of all of the produts which they liked on the site and likewise unlike and remove them from that section or click on them to go the product's details page.
-The user does not need to be logged in or have an account in order to like products and add them, therefore minimizing the adoption drop rate of using this feature.
+Then at a later time they can visit the liked products page in order to see a summary of all of the produts which they liked on the site and likewise unlike and remove them from that section or click on them to go the product's details page and add them to the shopping bag.
+The user does not need to be logged in or have an account in order to like products and add them to the liked products page, therefore minimizing the adoption drop rate of using this feature.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008258/Project%204/Screenshot_2023-11-26_at_2.17.11_PM_r52vt6.png" width="auto" height="auto" alt="Radical Rides liked products page">

 ### Custom Board Orders Page

 Should the website not have a board that meets the exact specifications of a customer, they have the option to visit the custom board orders page and submit a custom board order.
-They can specify the board type based on sport, board class, it lenght, width and thickness, image to be printed on the board, select a board color and input any additional notes to the board designer.
+They can specify the board type based on sport, board class, its lenght, width and thickness, image to be printed on the board, select a board color and input any additional notes to the board designer.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008301/Project%204/Screenshot_2023-11-26_at_2.18.00_PM_ahbex3.png" width="auto" height="auto" alt="Radical Rides custom product orders page">